nihilus/a29k-ida/README.md

 AMD 29k Processor Plugin for IDA Pro

 ## References
+Instruction definitions are from the "AM29000 User's Manual" and "AM29050 User's Manual" by Advanced Micro Devices.
 Instruction descriptions are from the "29K Family.
 1990 Data Book" by Advanced Micro Devices.

 ## Handling Delayed Instructions